Christian Pulisic: Chelsea boss Thomas Tuchel sends message to USMNT

 USMNT will handle Pulisic properly

-However, USMNT head coach Gregg Berhalter has responded and it seems likely he will listen to Tuchel’s concerns.
+However, Berhalter has responded and it seems likely he will listen to Tuchel’s concerns.

 “I think the important thing is that Christian leaves camp healthy and ready to push on with Chelsea,” Berhalter said.
 “That’s gonna be first and foremost in our minds, and then when we get him in camp, seeing exactly where he’s at and seeing exactly what his role will be, so we haven’t determined exactly what his role will be but I’m sure he’ll be on the field in these games.”

-Note: UPDATE: USMNT head coach Gregg Berhalter announced on Thursday that Pulisic will not start Friday’s rivalry clash with neighbors Mexico.